Texas-Robotics-Academy/markdown/2021/install_thumb_drive.md

 {{ site.data.alerts.img_50_end }}

 {{ site.data.alerts.note }}
-The Thumb Drive comes with all of the Texas Robotics Academy software pre-installed.

-You still need to *Test Your Installation* to assure that all features perform properly on your computer.
+You will need to follow the instructions from "Install the Robotics Academy Software" to set up your thumb drive.
+This will install software to an operating system running on the thumb drive.
+It will not install it to the hard drive of your computer.
 {{ site.data.alerts.end }}

-{{-}}Test Your Installation, install_test, Next, you should go to{{-}}
+{{-}}Install the Robotics Academy Software, install_academy, Next, you should go to{{-}}